ArneStenkrona/FractalFun/README.md

 # FractalFun

-Prototype is a simple 2D game/game engine.
-As of yet it is in a very rudimentary stage.
-This project is developed for personal educational purposes.
+This is a simple fractal demo.
+Right now it's only featuring the mandelbrot set.

 ## Building and running